sw2719/steam-account-switcher/README.md

 * Requests, packaging, psutil, ruamel.yaml and gettext module are required.
 * threading module needs to be installed if you are using Python version under 3.7.
 * Source code is written in English.
 Translation to other languages is done with gettext.
+* My code is probably a low-quality, poorly written mess.
+But hey, at least it works right?